Study collection

 - Significant reduction of subjective knee symptoms in the verum group compared to placebo (statistically significant).

-- The placebo group showed slight improvements, but significantly less.
+- Placebo group showed slight improvements, but significantly less.

-- Functional tests and inflammatory markers remained largely unchanged in both groups.
+- Functional tests and inflammation markers remained largely unchanged in both groups.

-- No serious side effects; generally well tolerated.
+- No serious side effects; overall good tolerability.

 Original title: Efficacy of oral hyaluronic acid on skin hydration in younger vs. older women

-Summary: This study demonstrates that oral administration of low and high molecular weight hyaluronic acid for 12 weeks significantly improves skin hydration, skin tone, and epidermal thickness in both young and older women, regardless of skin type.
+Summary: This study demonstrates that oral intake of low- and high-molecular-weight hyaluronic acid over 12 weeks significantly improves skin moisture, skin tone, and epidermis thickness in both young and older women regardless of skin type.

 Publication: Skin Research and Technology

-Study objective: To evaluate the effect of oral hyaluronic acid on different skin types (dry, oily, normal) and age groups (young vs. old) regarding moisture, skin tone, and skin texture.
+Study objective: Evaluation of the effect of oral hyaluronic acid on different skin types (dry, oily, normal) and age groups (young vs. old) regarding moisture, skin tone, and skin structure.

 Study design: Randomized, double-blind, placebo-controlled study with a total of 129 women (61 young [18–35 years], 67 older [45–65 years]).